dw-jet/personal-blog-project/README.md

 # personal-blog-project

- Personal blog project for Front End Nanodegree Program
+This project was built from scratch in pure HTML and CSS for the Front End Nanodegree Program at Udacity.
+It demonstrates my ability with HTML and CSS.